yassun/mojikiban-go/README.md

 # mojikiban-go

-mojikiban-go is a CLI and go client library for the [Mojikiban API](https://mojikiban.ipa.go.jp/search/help/api).
+mojikiban-go is a client library for the [Mojikiban API](https://mojikiban.ipa.go.jp/search/help/api).

 # Install